-"At my friends wedding after the ceremony, my cousin, his best man, got completely destroyed before his best man's speech.
-He proceeded to go up on stage, ramble for 15-20 minutes telling crude jokes and how many women the groom had slept before he met his now wife.
+"At my friend's wedding after the ceremony, my cousin—his best man—got completely destroyed before his best man's speech.
+He proceeded to go up on stage, ramble for 15 to 20 minutes telling crude jokes and how many women the groom had slept with before he met his now wife.
 He then jumped off the stage, fell over on the landing and split his pants open down the ass.
 Still not done, he challenged the groom's 75-year-old grandpa to a wrestling match...and lost.
 Groom told him after he woke up from passing out later on the floor in the corner that he'd never forgive him."

 "My mom toasting the groom (not me, thankfully) and saying how thankful she was to have the bride come into his life, thereby removing any questions about the groom's sexual orientation."

-"I bartend weddings so I get to see like 20-30 a year, and probably the craziest thing I've ever seen was only a couple of weeks ago.
+"I bartend weddings so I get to see like 20 to 30 a year, and probably the craziest thing I've ever seen was only a couple of weeks ago.
 The bride was absolutely plastered, bar was closed, and she's leaning against the bar.
-Some really dorky guy comes up to her and starts telling her how he thought they were always more than friends, and they had a deep connection, and as if to just shut this moron up, the bride pulls the top of her dress down, says 'there', and then walks away."
+Some really dorky guy comes up to her and starts telling her how he thought they were always more than friends, and they had a deep connection, and as if to just shut this moron up, the bride pulls the top of her dress down, says 'there,' and then walks away."

-Read more of these absolutely horrifying wedding stories here.
+Read more of these absolutely horrifying wedding stories on Reddit.